Shingle Creek Regional Park

 All the locations offer free parking.

-Marsh Landing is the southernmost parcel of land of the Shingle Creek Regional Park but is currently closed to boating according to the Osceola County web site whilst bridge construction work on Hoagland Boulevard (where it crosses Shingle Creek) is completed.
-It was meant to re-open in May 2020 but appears to still be closed.
+Marsh Landing is the southernmost parcel of land of the Shingle Creek Regional Park.
+For a time it was closed to boating whilst bridge construction work on Hoagland Boulevard (where it crosses Shingle Creek) was completed.
+It re-opened in February 2021.

 It offers a public boat ramp where you can also hire canoes and kayaks as well as a pavilion, picnic tables, restrooms and a concession stand.